 For good health and steady functioning of bones adequate nutrition is essential.
 Optimum bone health rests on a group of nutrients that work in consonance to improve skeletal health and keep the multiple diseases (especially of ageing) at bay.
 Several nutrients and dietary components including macronutrients, micronutrients and bioactive food ingredients can influence bone health.

-CalDveg is made for complete bone fortification.
+CalDveg is made for complete bone fortification, A complete vegan calcium supplement.

 Your body needs calcium for various functions including strengthening of bones and teeth, blood clotting and cardiovascular and neurological functioning.
 Your bones and teeth store ninety-nine percent of the calcium and the rest is present in blood and tissues.